 Woman arrested in fatal Tigerland Ave. shooting

-BATON ROUGE - BRPD Detectives have arrested a woman who fatally shot a 39-year-old woman in the Tigerland area.
+BATON ROUGE - Detectives arrested a woman who fatally shot a 39-year-old woman in the Tigerland area Monday.

-Baton Rouge police say Angelique Chatman, 37, was arrested on charges of second degree murder.
+Baton Rouge Police said Angelique Chatman, 37, was arrested on charges of second degree murder.

 Investigators say on Monday before 12 p.m.
 Sirena Franklin was shot on 4700 block of Tigerland Avenue.
 She was taken to a hospital where she later died.